MartinThoma/MartinThoma.github.io/_posts/2014-08-20-gpu-supercomputers-for-your-home.md

 <iframe width="512" height="288" src="//www.youtube.com/embed/2JjxgJcXVE0" frameborder="0" allowfullscreen></iframe>

 The Titan Z has 5760 CUDA cores.
 It can get 4061 GFLOPS x2 and has 12 GB of memory.
-That technological wonderwork costs only 2802 Euro.
+That technological wonder-work costs only 2802 Euro.

 To put that into perspective: In 2005, you would probably have been on place 68 of the TOP500 supercomputers world wide! ([source](http://www.top500.org/list/2005/06/?page=1)).